 What about the injury to your back, how severe was it?

 “The doctor said that my back was in a s**t state.
-I had a third of the depth of each disc for the inter length of my spine.
+I had a third of the depth of each disc for the entire length of my spine.
 I burst one disc, torn another and put a disc out.
 I was then put in for an operation which was on the 27th of September and the significance of that date was that this date was exactly one year from the day that I initially deployed to Afghanistan”.

 I realise that your injury is not a typically visible injury from war like most war casualties.
 For example, amputations, frag and gunshot wounds.